anthonyec/website/src/_posts/2022-08-06-reading-notes-a-philosophy-of-software-design/index.md

 spatialStructure.parseFromGraph(drawing);
 ```

 But having these generalised classes made the project harder to work with.
 I had to switch between files constantly for simple features, and some parts relied on data from other bits.
-For example the `spatialStructure` needs to be updated each time the `drawingGraph` changes, which is often when drawing.
+For example the `spatialStructure` needs to be updated each time the `drawingGraph` changes, which is happens often.
 It could get out-of-sync easily if I'm not careful.

-A better solution would be to instantiate a generalized module inside another because they are used together and share information.
+A better solution would be to instantiate a generalized module inside another because they're used together and share information.
 Or worry about generalising later.

 ## Code comments